 The proposed Southern Beltway is to be constructed from the Mon/Fayette Expressway, near Finleyville, extending as part of a beltway south of Pittsburgh to Interstate 376 at the Pittsburgh International Airport.
 It is comprised of three distinct projects.
 The six-mile project from I-376 to U.S. 22 (also known as the Findlay Connector) opened to traffic in October 2006.
-The project from U.S. 22 to I-79 received environmental clearance for its 13 miles in September, 2008 and is in final design; right of way acquisition began in late 2008.
-The remaining Southern Beltway project, from I-79 to the Mon/Fayette Expressway, received environmental clearance in May 2009.
-Further advancement of the US 22 to I-79 section and the I-79 to Mon/Fayette Expressway section cannot proceed until additional funding is identified.
+The project from U.S. 22 to I-79 received environmental clearance for its 13 miles in September, 2008 and is in final design.
+The first construction contract, the bridge over Route 22, is expected to begin in Spring 2014.
+A series of construction contracts will follow for the remaining roadway work.
+The final Southern Beltway project, from I-79 to the Mon/Fayette Expressway, received environmental clearance in May 2009.
+Further advancement of the I-79 to Mon/Fayette Expressway section cannot proceed until additional funding is identified.